 The sowing guidelines are a set of calculations that convert the amount of seedlings requested by forest professionals to the quantity of seed that needs to be removed from long-term freezer storage for a seedling request.

-- Used to calculate the number of potential seedlings for an entire seedlot and the number of seedlings that can be produced per gram of seed
+These calculations use a default conversion factor in the Seed Planning and Registry (SPAR) to determine the of potential seedlings for an entire seedlot and the number of seedlings that can be produced per gram of seed.

-- Used by many forest companies and nurseries.
-Some adjust the grams of seed required (usually downwards) based on past experience or limitations placed on high-value seed by the owner
+As the calculations are based on seed use cross all forestry nurseries, some nurseries adjust the grams of seed required (usually downwards) based on experience or limitations placed on high-value seed by the owner.

-To help nurseries be more efficient with seed, a new Nursery Grams Adjustment Screen has been added to SPAR (look on the Services menu).
-You can now select sowing requests based on
+To help nurseries be more efficient with seed, there is a Nursery Grams Adjustment Screen under the “Request” tab in SPAR.
+There, clients can now select sowing requests based on

 You can bring these up on a common screen where you can adjust gram quantity.